-Attendance/Student Engagement Policy: Attendance and effort are the most important activities for success in this course.
-The instructor maintains records of the student's engagement throughout the semester.
-The student will be allowed to miss twenty percent (20%) of class assignments for the semester, for any reason.
-Should this number be exceeded, the instructor has the right to drop the student with a grade of F or an X, depending on the instructor's discretion.
+Attendance Policy: Attendance and effort are the most important activities for success in this course.
+Records of your attendance are maintained throughout the semester.
+Five (5) absences, for any reason, are allotted to the student for the semester.
+Tardies count as one-half (1/2) of an absence.
+Tardies will be applied for consistently being late to class, as deemed by the instructor and leaving class early.
+If this number is exceeded, the instructor has the right to drop you with a grade of F or an X, depending on their discretion.